msericadperkins/BEGO/README.md

 # BEGO
 Just an application I created for fun.
-Uses a lot more javascript some of my webpages/websites.
+This uses a lot more javascript than some of my webpages/websites.
+You can view it at ericadperkins.com/bego BEGO "stands for "Be Goal Oriented."